SocketDotTech/socket-docs/docs/read-onchain-from-evmx.md

 - Always validate data before performing critical operations
 - Implement proper error handling for read failures

-By following these patterns, you can safely and efficiently read data from onchain contracts before executing cross-chain transactions.
+By following these patterns, you can safely and efficiently read data from onchain contracts before executing chain-abstracted transactions.

 :::info
 [See a reference implementation of this functionality here](https://github.com/SocketDotTech/socket-test-app/tree/master/src/read).